 When purchasing snake resistant fabric consider the following characteristics:

 - Tear resistance

 - Drying speed

 - Temperature resistance

 Remember, the whole point of snake proof fabrics is to protect against snake bites.
 Some aspects are secondary and can be handled by additional fabric types combined on the same garment.

-- Higher weight fabric (its stronger)
+- Higher weight fabric